hi, i’m sade j. abiodun. welcome to my research page.

-i’m an ardent advocate for equity, diversity, and representation in science, and have written on and spoken about these topics across multiple platforms (see below). i am also a former member of the organizing committee for innovators in cognitive neuroscience, an inter-institutional initiative aimed at highlighting diverse and innovative perspectives in neuroscience.
+i’m an ardent advocate for equity, diversity, and representation in science, and have written on and spoken about these topics across multiple platforms (see below). i’ve collaborated with various science communication initiatives — such as the scicomm collective, skype-a-scientist, and her royal science — on programming for scientists and media professionals across career stages. i am also a former member of the organizing committee for innovators in cognitive neuroscience, an inter-institutional initiative aimed at highlighting diverse and innovative perspectives in neuroscience.
+I love using my creative toolkit to do web design, video editing, and media curation for various organizations, institutions, and advocacy groups.

 browse some of my work below (more soon to come), check out my general bio, or take a look at some of my other pastimes.